ekkus93/sparkle_motion/README.md

-# Sparkle Motion — Google Colab A100 Guide
+# Sparkle Motion Movie Machine

+Sparkle Motion is an AI-powered video generation system built on top of the ADK.
+It transforms text prompts into fully rendered short films by orchestrating LLM-driven planning, image/video synthesis, text-to-speech, lip-syncing, and final assembly.

+## Getting started

 This repository is meant to run from a single environment: **Google Colab with an A100 GPU runtime**.
 Everything else (local shells, other GPUs, CI) is out of scope for this README.
 Follow the steps below to clone the repo inside Colab, bring up the notebook helpers, run a plan, and download the final video.

-> For expanded background (ADK architecture, control endpoints, ops playbooks), see `docs/OPERATIONS_GUIDE.md`.
-Stay in this README while you are inside Colab.
+> For expanded background, see `docs/`

 ## Prerequisites

 - Google account with access to Colab Pro/Pro+ and an A100 runtime quota.
-- ADK credentials stored in your Google Drive workspace (`ADK_PROJECT`, `ADK_API_KEY`, optional `GOOGLE_APPLICATION_CREDENTIALS`).
+- ADK credentials stored in your Google Drive workspace (`ADK_PROJECT`, `ADK_API_KEY`, `HF_KEY`).
 - Hugging Face token (if any private models are listed in `HF_MODELS`).
-- Enough Drive space for model weights (~25 GB for SDXL + Wan fixtures) plus run artifacts.
+- Enough Drive space for model weights (~100 GB for SDXL + Wan fixtures) plus run artifacts.

 ## One-Time Drive Workspace Setup